-Depot Boijmans Van Beuningen, the world’s first fully accessible art depot, is being developed in Rotterdam, the Netherlands.
+Depot Boijmans Van Beuningen, the world’s first fully accessible art depot, opened to the public, in Rotterdam, the Netherlands, in November 2021.

-The €55m ($62.5m) museum project is being developed by Museum Boijmans Van Beuningen, De Verre Bergen Foundation, and Municipality of Rotterdam.
+The €55m ($62.5m) museum project was developed by Museum Boijmans Van Beuningen, De Verre Bergen Foundation, and the Municipality of Rotterdam.
 It received financial support from Rotterdam City and De Verre Bergen Foundation.

-The Depot will house exhibition halls, storage space for art and design, a rooftop garden, and a restaurant.
-It will showcase 151,000 artefacts on full display to the public.
+The Depot houses exhibition halls, storage space for art and design, a rooftop garden, and a restaurant.
+It showcases more than 151,000 artefacts on full display to the public.

-The ground-breaking event for the project was held in March 2017 and the building topped out in September 2019.
+The ground-breaking event was held in March 2017 and construction of the building was completed in September 2020.

 Location of Depot Boijmans Van Beuningen

-Depot Boijmans Van Beuningen will be located in the Museumpark, adjacent to the existing Museum Boijmans Van Beuningen building in Rotterdam, the Netherlands.
+Depot Boijmans Van Beuningen is located in the Museumpark, adjacent to the existing Museum Boijmans Van Beuningen building in Rotterdam, the Netherlands.

 Depot Boijmans Van Beuningen design details

-It will feature a large rectangular open space (atrium), which will span across the ground floor and up to the roof.
-The 40m-high, 28m-wide, and 6m-deep atrium area will feature zigzag staircases inspired by the style of Italian draughtsman Giovanni Piranesi, to lead visitors to exhibition rooms and curators’ studios, as well as up to the rooftop.
+It features a large rectangular open space (atrium), which spans across the ground floor and up to the roof.
+The 40m-high, 28m-wide, and 6m-deep atrium area features zigzag staircases, inspired by the style of Italian draughtsman Giovanni Piranesi, to lead visitors to exhibition rooms and curators’ studios, as well as up to the rooftop.

-The side of the atrium will have two glass lift shafts, with one to be used for transporting works of art while the other shaft will be divided to provide two lifts for the visitors.
+The side of the atrium has two glass lift shafts, with one used for transporting works of art while the other shaft is divided to provide two lifts for the visitors.

-The 3D Maze in the atrium will be characterised by several undefined and non-hierarchical routes to feature floating display cases and walls for artworks.
+The 3D Maze in the atrium is characterised by several undefined and non-hierarchical routes to feature floating display cases and walls for artworks.

-The Depot will have a rooftop forest housing 75 multi-stemmed birch trees, situated at a height of approximately 35m above ground.
+The Depot has a rooftop forest housing 75 multi-stemmed birch trees, situated at a height of approximately 35m above ground.

 Depot Boijmans Van Beuningen façade